robot-uprising-hq/ai-guide/README.md

 ### Other

 - [zero-ones-simulated](https://github.com/zero-ones-given/zero-ones-simulated) is a simulator that is made by a team called _Zero Ones Given_.
 The team won [_Artifical Invaders_](https://www.twitch.tv/videos/497978829) competition in 2019, and has since released their own simulator as an open source project.
 The simulator excels at being both easy and powerful to use.
+- [bluetooth-gamepad-robot-firmware](https://github.com/zero-ones-given/bluetooth-gamepad-robot-firmware) is a firmware for the Micro Invaders robot that pairs with modern gamepads / controllers (>= PS4) over bluetooth.
+In the Micro Invaders competition the robots can not be remote controlled by humans, but you can use this to play against your AI model or otherwise adventure around.

 ### Advanced